-Interesting map of the United States in the decade following the conclusion of the Civil War, published by A.J.
+Interesting map of the United States after the end of the Civil War, published by A.J.
 Johnson in New York in 1869.

 Alvin Jewett Johnson (1827 - 1884) was an American map publisher.
 Born in Wallingford, Vermont, he received only a basic public education, but he still served as a school teacher for several years before moving to Richmond, Virginia and, in 1857, New York City.
 Johnson also worked as a book canvasser for the map publisher J.H.
 Colton.